Vandivier/afterecon/content/2015-01-29-police-are-the-new-taxi-drivers.md

 ---
-title: Police are the New Taxi Drivers
+title: "Police are the New Taxi Drivers"
 date: 2015-01-29 06:20:09
 author: John Vandivier
 ---